YingZhou001/POPdemog/README.md

         library(POPdemog)

-**Notice:** Safari may automatically unzip the gz file when download the package source, please check this [page](https://apple.stackexchange.com/questions/961/how-to-stop-safari-from-unzipping-files-after-download) for setting how to download without unzipping files.
+**Note:** Safari may automatically unzip the gz file when download the package source.
+Please see this [page](https://apple.stackexchange.com/questions/961/how-to-stop-safari-from-unzipping-files-after-download) for how to download files with Safari without unzipping files.

 This package applies to R of version later than ..